ytakefuji/covidlag/README.md

 Data science is useful to investigate the progression of the pandemic.
 This repository proposes a new tool covidlag for analyzing a lag time between infection peaks and death peaks.
-Covidlang is a open-source program which can provide the lag time and the death rate per infection.

 Polynomial curve-fitting algorithm is used for detecting infection peaks and death peaks.
 The lag time is a difference between a infection peak and a death peak.